impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

   - uses: mislav/bump-homebrew-formula-action@v1.4
 ```

 With the `CI` workflow, we used Github's public `checkout@v2` action to kick things off.
-This time, we're using [the `bump-homebrew-formula-action` action](https://github.com/mislav/bump-homebrew-formula-action){:target="_blank" rel="noopener"}, written by a member of the RBENV core team.
+This time, we're using [the `bump-homebrew-formula-action` action](https://github.com/mislav/bump-homebrew-formula-action){:target="_blank" rel="noopener" }, written by a member of the RBENV core team.

 Rather than read through the Github repo for this action, we'll move forward assuming that it does what it says on the tin.
-This action's README page includes [a "How It Works" section](https://github.com/mislav/bump-homebrew-formula-action#how-it-works){:target="_blank" rel="noopener"}, for those curious.
+This action's README page includes [a "How It Works" section](https://github.com/mislav/bump-homebrew-formula-action#how-it-works){:target="_blank" rel="noopener" }, for those curious.
 To learn more about Github Actions, a great exercise would be to build your own.
-The Github docs include a "Creating Actions" section [here](https://docs.github.com/en/actions/creating-actions){:target="_blank" rel="noopener"}.
+The Github docs include a "Creating Actions" section [here](https://docs.github.com/en/actions/creating-actions){:target="_blank" rel="noopener" }.

 ### Specifying when the step should be run